Skip to main content

 None of this matters if you don't have the fundamentals.
 AI won't save you if you don't understand your users, can't structure content, or don't know what simplified technical English is.

 The tools amplify what you already have.
-If what you have is solid craft — structured authoring, user-centered thinking, domain knowledge, a willingness to figure it out — then AI makes you faster, broader, and harder to replace.
+If that is solid, AI makes you faster, broader, and harder to replace.

-If what you have is vibes and a ChatGPT subscription, well.
-The cheap tool is going to break real fast.
+If what you have is vibes and an LLM subscription, well, the cheap tools are going to break real fast (read: tokens).

 Use whatever is at your disposal to get the product out.
-Then get better.
-Then get faster.
+Review.
+Iterate.
+Automate.
 Then help someone else do the same.

 That's the job.